 When you get behind the wheel again, head towards Wee Waa.
 It has both a great name and a great bakery, where you can grab a pie, freshly baked cake and a cuppa before driving another two hours and 20 minutes to Lightning Ridge.
-Check into a family-run B&B, like Sonja’s Bed and Breakfast, and spend a day or two unwinding in the town’s naturally heated bore baths, gem shopping or fossicking for your own opals with Opal Mine Adventure.
+Check into a family-run B&B, such as Sonja’s Bed & Breakfast, and spend a day or two unwinding in the town’s naturally heated bore baths, gem shopping or fossicking for your own opals with Opal Mine Adventure.

 Take an alternative route back to the big smoke and go via Dubbo, about three-and-a-half hours from “the Ridge”, to visit the famous Taronga Western Plains Zoo.
 From here, it’s a five-hour drive to Sydney.

 You could spend a day or a week exploring the Blue Mountains.
 The lower mountains are a quick one-hour drive from central Sydney.
 Stop in Katoomba, where you can see the famous Three Sisters, a trio of sandstone peaks formed thousands of years ago.
 Antique shop your way around town, find great coffee at Cassiopeia or a next-level high tea at the Hydro Majestic, a historic hotel a few minutes out of Katoomba that offers wide-angle views over the Megalong Valley.
 If scones and jam aren’t your thing, opt for the Eastern High Tea with steamed dumplings and rice paper rolls.
 The kids’ option is OTT enough to guarantee much squealing.